 Is agentic RAG worth it?

-What are the three types of RAG?
+What are the 5 types of agents in AI?